3 Steps to Basic Authentication with Docker+Nginx

 1. Copy the gen_htpasswd file into the /etc/nginx directory.

-Set the URL for Basic authentication.
-Add location /autharea after location / in the default.conf file created in STEP 1.
+Specify the URL that HTTP Basic Authentication restricts.
+Insert location /autharea after location / in the default.conf file, created in Step 1.

 server {